Elementary Reading Specialist

 Candidate requirements

-• Bachelor's degree in any discipline
+• Bachelor's degree in any subject

-• 2+ years of full-time K-2 structured reading instruction utilizing systematic phonics in a school or clinical environment, completed within the last 5 years
+• 2+ years of full-time K-2 structured reading instruction using systematic phonics in a school or clinical setting, within the last 5 years

-• Available to work on-site at Waypoint Academy, Dripping Springs (Austin area), TX
+• Willing to work in-person at Waypoint Academy, Dripping Springs (Austin area), TX

-• Authorized to work in the U.S. without requiring visa sponsorship
+• Legally authorized to work in the U.S. without visa sponsorship

 Nice to have